-While it was king, the company made an astounding number of mobile phones – of all sizes and colors.
+While it was king, Nokia made an astounding number of mobile phones – of all sizes and colors.
 While some of them were iconic and went on to become the most popular handsets of their time, others were simply too weird.
-Yaabot takes you through the the first in a two-part series of the 10 most unusual looking phones Nokia ever made.
+There was the iconic Nokia 6600, of course, famously dubbed the Nokia egg phone.
+But there was a lot more to Nokia than just its egg phone.
+Yaabot takes you through the the first in a two-part series of the 10 most uniquely designed phones Nokia ever made.
 Here’s #6 to #10:

 #10 – Nokia 7610